we-are-Joinup/provider-api-doc/source/includes/_service.md

 Status Code | Meaning
 ---------- | -------
 200 | Ok
 400 | Bad Request -- Any validation error.
-E.g.: Address out of zone (Users cannot request a Joinup in this address), in this zone only can requests bookings and you are requesting an immediate service, if you request a booking with less time than zone says in the field `min_time_request_reservation_*`
+E.g.: Address out of zone (Users cannot request a Joinup in this address), if you request a booking with less time than zone says in the field `min_time_request_reservation_*`, etc

 <aside class="notice">